bertcanoiii/SvelkeDex/README.md

     });
   });

+  //And in store.js:
   export const pokemonTypes = writable([]);
   ```
-  I may have done something incorrectly using the derived store method, but this method works fine.
+  - I may have done something incorrectly using the derived store method, but this method works fine.

 **Deploying to Netlify**